 - Or just visiting regularly to lend an ear

-If they’re facing substantial medical bills and vehicle repair costs, you might consider getting together with your community to assist with costs.
-That could mean starting a GoFundMe or other fundraising campaign, such as a bake sale or t-shirt sale, to help their family.
+If your friend is facing substantial medical bills and vehicle repair costs, you might consider getting together with your community to assist with costs.
+That could mean starting a GoFundMe or another fundraising campaign, such as a bake sale or t-shirt sale, to help their family.

 In addition, if the person was not at fault for their accident and they live in a fault state like Georgia, they may be entitled to compensation for accident costs.
 You might be able to help them start the insurance claim process or contact a car accident lawyer.

-What Should I Say if They Survived But Lost a Loved One in the Car Accident?
+What Should You Say if They Survived But Lost a Loved One in a Car Accident?

 There’s nothing you can say to make up for the grief of losing a loved one in a car accident.
 It’s especially hard if they were in the accident and survived when their loved one did not.

 The most you can do is simply be there for them.
 The above advice still applies.
 Be there to listen and help in any way you can.
 If you were very close to the person and knew the deceased, you might feel comfortable talking about their life together.
 However, make sure the grieving friend is ready for this.